Binary fission requires

 Sporulation and sporogenesis:

-- The first step of germination, often requires some kind of coat traumatizing insult such as high temperature or low pH.
+The first step of germination often requires some kind of coat traumatizing insults such as high temperature or low pH.

 Temperature – as temperature increases, the growth rate increases until a point at which the growth rate declines.